-Finally, the fire seasons of 2004 and 2005 are a tangible example of modern burning exceeding historic or paleoecologic analogs.
+Finally, the fire seasons of 2004 and 2005 are tangible examples of modern burning exceeding historic or paleoecologic analogs.
 Fires in the summer of 2004 burned more area within the season than any other year in Alaska’s 58-year historical fire record (find something recent).
-During those record-breaking seasons, fires burned spruce and deciduous stands at similar frequencies (Kasischke et al. 2010).
-This pattern of burning suggests that deciduous stands can burn under modern extreme conditions.
-As extreme fire seasons (like the ones in 2004 and 2005) are expected to increase with increasing warm and dry summers (Balshi et al. 2009), it is possible that emerging deciduous stands will not be exempt from future fire activity and may burn in ways that diverge from past patterns.
-Novel community types in combination with present climate-driven fire weather extremes may enable burning to overcome previous feedbacks.
-Understanding the future characteristics of boreal fire regimes requires evaluating the strength of a potential negative feedback to burning driven by increasing presence of deciduous species under modern climatic and vegetation conditions.
+During those seasons, fires burned spruce and deciduous stands at similar frequencies (Kasischke et al. 2010).
+This pattern of burning suggests that deciduous stands burn as frequently as coniferous stands under modern extreme conditions.
+Extreme fire seasons (like the ones in 2004 and 2005) are expected to increase with increasingly warm and dry summers (Balshi et al. 2009).
+It is possible that emerging deciduous stands will not be exempt from future fire activity and may burn in ways that diverge from past patterns.
+Novel community types in combination with extreme climate-driven fire weather may enable fire to overcome previous feedbacks.
+Understanding the future characteristics of boreal fire regimes requires evaluating the strength of increased deciduous species acting as a negative feedback for future burning under modern climatic conditions.

-Fuel abundance, connectivity and distribution shape the flammability of particular stands.
+Fuel abundance, connectivity, and distribution shape the flammability of particular stands.
 Research on interactions between fires in other systems suggests that legacy effects of previous fires interact strongly with subsequent fires to shape future forest composition and structure (lots, Harris eat al. 2020, other compound disturbance papers).
 Specifically, previous fires alter the distribution and abundance of fuels (particularly CWD) within a stand, which through subsequent effects on soil, litter cover and shade may alter post-fire seedling establishment and survival (Harris et al. 2020). [right now does not tie in well with negative feedback framing, but feels important - either tie in better or move to discussion]

 To examine the relationship between community type and fuel-scapes as driven by shortening fire intervals, we examined fine-scale fuel loads in reburned stands in Interior Alaska before modeling fire behavior in stands with differing numbers of short interval fires.